RayCannon/Ambiants/README.md

 Hexserver32.dws : An APL workspace that bootstraps the process of starting up Dyalog's MiServer (version 3.1) workspace running the Hex Class

-hex.dyalog : Source file (text) of the hex class (contains NO functions)
+hex.dyalog : A text source file of the hex class (contains NO functions)

 Combat_fns.dws : An APL workspace containing the Combant_fns namespace containing all the functions "included" in the Hex class

-hex.ini : a configuration file referenced by functions within the Hex class being run by MiServer, used to suply defaults for running and debugging.
+hex.ini : A configuration file referenced by functions within the Hex class being run by MiServer, used to suply defaults for running and debugging.

+When "Hex" is running on the browser, it can be in 1 of 3 modes: Live, Recording or Playback.
+Playback is only possible if the selected combatants and world have already be recorded.

+The INI files may need to be adjusted depending on where you place the referenced files.